c-F5/blog/content/blog/Hugo-Static-Site.md

 When I decided to create a blog, I started looking around at all the different options.
 Should I just use [WordPress](https://wordpress.com/free/), [Weebly](https://www.weebly.com/uk), [Wix](https://www.wix.com/) or one of the many other dynamic sites?

 I then came across static sites and started to read into them a bit more, reading the benefits of using them over dynamic sites.
 Static sites are as it sounds, they are "static" or "fixed".
-Once the site had been written it stays the same and displays the same content to every site visitor.
+Once the site has been written it stays the same and displays the same content to every site visitor.
 Some of the main benefits of using a static site are they are **fast, flexible and secure**.

 You can read a more in-depth description from [this blog](https://www.sanity.io/static-websites)